-- Parking lots will be located at 60 meter distance from the monastery entry, along the access road. - The car parking area and lots are located so that cars and buses will be able to stop and maneuver uninterruptedly; - The proper management services will reduce negative impacts, imposed by traffic jams causing increased volumes of emissions and noise.
+- Parking lots will be located along the access road the Monastery. - The car parking area and lots are located so that cars and buses will be able to stop and maneuver uninterruptedly; - The proper management services will reduce negative impacts, imposed by traffic jams causing increased volumes of emissions and noise.